akthammomani/AI_Powered_Image_Wizard/README.md

 The project incorporates the following methods:

 * **Image Denoising:** Removal of noise while preserving critical details using pretrained models like Denoising Diffusion Probabilistic Models (DDPM).
-* **Image Super-Resolution:** Upscaling low-resolution images with SwinIR and ESRGAN models.
+* **Image Super-Resolution:** Upscaling low-resolution images with EDSR-PyTorch models.
 * **Image Colorization:** Automatically adding colors to grayscale images using colorization transformers and DeOldify.
-* **Image Inpainting:** Filling in missing or damaged parts with LaMa and Stable Diffusion Inpainting models.
+* **Image Inpainting:** Filling in missing or damaged parts with Stable Diffusion Inpainting models.

 ## **Technologies**